Is it okay to speak the truth in love in marriage?

 And I thought: Is it loving to do nothing while an alcoholic hurts himself, his kids, and his marriage?
 Or is it better to confront that alcoholic and say, “you need to get help and this needs to stop.”
 Paul tells us that love rejoices with the truth.
 Love does not cover over evil and enable it; love says “there is something wrong here and it needs to be addressed.“

 Of course, none of this can be done in isolation.
 We can’t confront sin if we aren’t also kind, patient, and keeping no record of wrongs.
 We need to get our hearts right first.
-As Jesus said in Matthew 7:3-5:
+As Jesus said:

 Sometimes, though, the problem does not lie with us.
 And that’s when it’s time to stop covering up sin and start rejoicing in truth.